Adaptation Dye-Job: Mendel's originally a short-haired brunette in the film. Here, he's a blonde with a ponytail.

 Family-Unfriendly Death: All over the place.
 Many of the kaiju that are killed are given rather nasty demises.
-The most notable are probably the Chameleon's death, Cyber-Zilla getting disemboweled on-screen, and the multiple times Godzilla finishes off an enemy by burning them alive.
+The most notable are probably the Chameleon's death, which is Taken for Granite and crumbles to dust, Cyber-Zilla getting disemboweled on-screen, and the multiple times Godzilla finishes off an enemy by burning them alive.

 "Fantastic Voyage" Plot: "What a Long, Strange Trip It's Been".
 Of course, since they're going inside Godzilla, no shrinking is required.

 Big Guy had some massive blood vessels, though.

 Feed It with Fire: Several times had Zilla fire his plasma breath at both the Fire Monster ("Ring of Fire") and the Crackler manifested from dreams ("What Dreams May Come"), each time causing them to grow bigger and more powerful as a result.
 "D.O.A." had a military force use a biological weapon against El Gusano Gigante, but it turned out to be derived from its natural food, so it fed on the weapon to grow bigger, stronger and pointier.